neurodata/brainlit/docs/README.rst

 (Push and Pull Data)
 ^^^^^^^^^^^^^^^^^^^^

-Brainlit uses the Seung Lab's `Cloudvolume <https://github.com/seung-lab/cloud-volume>`_ package to push and pull data through the cloud or a local machine in an efficient and parallelized fashion. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/utils/uploading_brains.ipynb>`_.\ :raw-html-m2r:`<br>`
+Brainlit uses the Seung Lab's `Cloudvolume <https://github.com/seung-lab/cloud-volume>`_ package to push and pull data through the cloud or a local machine in an efficient and parallelized fashion. `Uploading demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/utils/uploading_brains.ipynb>`_.\ :raw-html-m2r:`<br>`
 The only requirement is to have an account on a cloud service on s3, azure, or google cloud.

-Loading data via local filepath of an octree structure is also supported. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/utils/upload_brains.ipynb>`_.
+Loading data via local filepath of an octree structure is also supported. `Octree demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/utils/upload_brains.ipynb>`_.

 Visualize
 ^^^^^^^^^